Skip to main content

 LicenseMIT

 The Model Context Protocol is becoming the standard way AI assistants access external tools.
-For traders, this means your AI assistant can go beyond generic answers and actually pull live data, run computations, and return verifiable results.
+For traders, this means your AI assistant can go beyond generic answers and pull live data, run computations, and return verifiable results.

 Here is what changes when you add an MCP trading server to your workflow: